About Our Dances

 We offer five different types of evenings - Try Each of them!

-The video to the right shows a contra dance from November 2011 featuring the Boney Goat Band, Martha Edwards calling.
+The video shows a contra dance from November 2011 featuring the Boney Goat Band, Martha Edwards calling.
 (After starting the video, click on at the lower right-hand corner of the video to make it bigger.)

-The video to the right shows some of our local English Country Dancers in a Dance Discovery performance at the Missouri History Museum with music from the Tu'Penny Players.
-Our regular dances are generally more casual, but we do like to dress up a bit from time to time, particularly at our quarterly Balls.
+The video shows some of our local English Country Dancers in a Dance Discovery performance at the Missouri History Museum with music from the Tu'Penny Players.
+Our regular dances are generally more casual, but we do like to dress up a bit from time to time, particularly at our Balls.

-The video to the right shows some waltzing at a Waltz Party from June of 2012, with music from the Halcyon Light Orchestra.
+The video shows some waltzing at a Waltz Party from June of 2012, with music from the Halcyon Light Orchestra.